zhouweimin-econ/homepage/index.md

 <strong>Welcome!</strong>

 <p>
   I am a Ph.D candidate at Peking University, HSBC Business School.
-I am on the 2022-23 job market and available for on-site interviews at 2023 CICE (Shanghai).
+I am on the 2022-23 job market and available for on-site interviews at 2023 CEA (Wuhan) and 2023 CICE (Shanghai).

 </p>